na-na-hi/renget/archive/tmd2character_mohka.md

 Moves that cannot be used in battle, but during RP segments.
 You may have two of them at a time.
 Name of Move | Description
 ------ | :----:
-Eᴍᴘᴛʏ | Description
+Tackle | No secondary effect.
 Eᴍᴘᴛʏ | Description

 **SPECIAL BONUSES**
 !!! note You have a base of 12 IP and each Skill costs a certain amount of it to equip.
-    You have 60 points to spend.
+    You have 73 points to spend.
     0/12 IP | ▯▯▯▯▯▯▯▯▯▯▯▯
 IQ Skills Active/Inactive | Description of Skill | IP Cost
 ------ | :----: | ------